kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

             )}
           </div>
           {/*
-            Show the files on our node.
+            Show the files on your node.
             This component is defined below.
           */}
           <MyFiles node={window.our.node} files={files} />